stylelint-scss/stylelint-scss/src/rules/at-import-partial-extension-blacklist/README.md

 # at-import-partial-extension-blacklist

-Specify blacklist of disallowed file extensions for partial names in `@import` commands.
+Specify a blacklist of disallowed file extensions for partial names in `@import` commands.

 ```scss
 @import "file.scss"